opensearch-project/documentation-website/_data-prepper/index.md

 - (Optional) One [buffer]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/buffers/buffers/)
 - (Optional) One or more [processors]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/processors/)

 Each pipeline contains two required components: `source` and `sink`.
-If a buffer, a processor, or both are missing from the pipeline, Data Prepper uses the default `bounded_blocking` buffer and a no-op processor.
+If a `buffer`, a `processor`, or both are missing from the pipeline, Data Prepper uses the default `bounded_blocking` buffer and a no-op processor.
 Note that a single instance of Data Prepper can have one or more pipelines.

 ## Basic pipeline configurations